Mannequin Two: On the Move: Production

 The first film had been financially successful and the production company wanted a sequel.
 A script was written and David Begelman hired Stewart Raffill, who had made The Ice Pirates (1984) for Begelman earlier, to direct.
 Raffill said his philosophy was "just to play the humor" and look for interesting reactions to the situations.
-Filming took place in Philadelphia at Wanamaker's department store.
+Filming took place in Philadelphia at Wanamaker's department store (currently Macy's Center City).
 Raffill said that Swanson "was a charm to work with".

 Soundtrack

 Reception

 Unlike its predecessor, it was a box office bomb, grossing just less than $4 million against its $13 million budget.

-On Rotten Tomatoes, it has an approval rating of 13% based on reviews from 23 critics, with the critic consensus being “Chock full of clichéd gags and glaring product placement, Mannequin: On the Move is even more lifeless than its woeful predecessor.”
+On Rotten Tomatoes, it has an approval rating of 12% based on reviews from 25 critics, with the critic consensus being “Chock full of clichéd gags and glaring product placement, Mannequin: On the Move is even more lifeless than its woeful predecessor.”
 Audiences surveyed by CinemaScore gave the film a grade of "B" on scale of A+ to F. This sequel was dubbed as "one of the worst follow-ups ever made."

 Variety gave it a negative review: "It took four writers to struggle with another idea of why a mannequin would come to life in a department store and what would happen if she did."
 Kevin Thomas of the Los Angeles Times called it "even more feeble than the original" and "insipid in the extreme".

 David Cornelius of DVD Talk called it "as woefully incompetent as its predecessor".

 Home media

 Mannequin Two: On the Move was first released on VHS and LaserDisc in 1992 by Live Home Video.
-MGM Home Entertainment released the film to DVD for the first time on January 16, 2008 as part of a double feature two-disc set with the first Mannequin as the first disc.
+MGM Home Entertainment released the film to DVD for the first time on January 16, 2008, as part of a double feature two-disc set with the first Mannequin as the first disc.
 Mannequin Two: On the Move was released on Blu-ray for the first time by Olive Films (under license from MGM) on September 22, 2015.